Víctor Sánchez (footballer, born 1976)

 Víctor Sánchez del Amo (born 23 February 1976) is a Spanish football manager and former player who played as a right midfielder.
+He is the manager of Croatian Football League club Rijeka.

-His crossing ability was among the qualities which brought him international recognition with Spain, and especially Deportivo.
-He started his career with Real Madrid, and went on to win a total of seven major titles between the two clubs; over 11 seasons in La Liga, where he also represented Racing de Santander, he amassed totals of 310 matches and 49 goals.
+His crossing ability was among the qualities that brought him international recognition with Spain, and especially Deportivo.
+He started his career with Real Madrid and went on to win a total of seven major titles between the two clubs; over 11 seasons in La Liga, where he also represented Racing de Santander, he amassed totals of 310 matches and 49 goals.

-After five years as an assistant, Sánchez started working as a manager in 2015.
+After five years as an assistant, Sánchez began working as a manager in 2015.
+He notably won the 2024–25 Slovenian PrvaLiga with Olimpija Ljubljana.

 Club career

 Real Madrid

 Sánchez was born in Madrid.
 Being a product of the famous Real Madrid youth system, he made his first-team debut on 25 May 1996 in the season's last matchday, a 1–0 away win against Real Zaragoza.

-Almost never a starter during his spell in the capital, Sánchez did appear in 36 La Liga games in 1996–97 (25 starts, five goals) as the Fabio Capello-led side won the national championship, and would play a relative role in Madrid's conquest of the following campaign's UEFA Champions League.
+Almost never a starter during his spell in the capital, Sánchez did appear in 36 La Liga games in 1996–97 (25 starts, five goals) as the Fabio Capello-led side won the national championship.
+He also played a supporting role in Madrid's conquest of the following campaign's UEFA Champions League.

 Deportivo

 For 1998–99, Sánchez had to leave his hometown club as he faced stiff competition, and his first stop was Racing de Santander where he scored 12 top-division goals to earn a move to Deportivo de La Coruña.
 In the 1999–2000 season, he missed just one league match as they won the league – their first – netting four times.

-It was as creator rather than scorer, however, that Sánchez impressed in the 2001–02 edition of the Champions League, a season which saw the Galicians win the Copa del Rey.
+It was as a creator rather than scorer, however, that Sánchez impressed in the 2001–02 edition of the Champions League, a season which saw the Galicians win the Copa del Rey.
 He helped Depor to a third-place finish in 2002–03 with four goals in 30 games, adding a couple in the Champions League prior to the team's second group stage elimination.

-Sánchez enjoyed his best return in front of goal in 2003–04, scoring seven from 31 appearances, including a 3 January 2004 hat-trick at neighbours RC Celta de Vigo (5–0 victory), as Deportivo finished third behind Valencia CF and FC Barcelona; he failed to find the net, though, in a Champions League campaign which concluded with a semi-final loss to FC Porto.
+Sánchez enjoyed his best return in front of goal in 2003–04, scoring seven from 31 appearances, including a hat-trick on 3 January 2004 against neighbours Celta de Vigo (5–0 victory), as Deportivo finished third behind Valencia and Barcelona; he failed to find the net, though, in a Champions League campaign which concluded with a semi-final loss to Porto.
 In his last year, they would finish eighth in the league and the player was not offered a new contract, a decision helped by the fact he had recently been injured.